codebuil/webassembly.math/README.md

 # network.html.edit
-view a local network inside a iframe and is code
+view a network inside a iframe and is code